ceph/ceph/doc/rbd/rbd.rst

 9-track tape.
 The ubiquity  of block device interfaces makes a virtual block device an ideal candidate to interact with a mass data storage system like Ceph.

-Ceph's RADOS Block Devices (RBD) interact with RADOS OSDs using the ``librados`` and ``librbd`` libraries.
+Ceph's RADOS Block Devices (RBD) interact with OSDs using the ``librados`` and ``librbd`` libraries.
 RBDs are thin-provisioned, resizable and store data striped over multiple OSDs in a Ceph cluster.
 RBDs inherit ``librados`` capabilities such as snapshotting and cloning.
 Ceph's RBDs deliver